roncoin/dash-abe/README.md

 Welcome to Abe!
 ===============

-This software reads the Bitcoin block file, transforms and loads the data into a database, and presents a web interface similar to Bitcoin Block Explorer, http://blockexplorer.com/.
+This software reads the Dagra block file, transforms and loads the data into a database, and presents a web interface similar to Dagra Block Explorer, http://blockexplorer.com/.

-Abe draws inspiration from Bitcoin Block Explorer (BBE) and BlockChain.info and seeks some level of compatibility with them but uses a completely new implementation.
+Abe draws inspiration from Dagra Block Explorer (BBE) and BlockChain.info and seeks some level of compatibility with them but uses a completely new implementation.